 With two weeks of school holidays almost upon us, filling the time with fun and excitement can be tricky, especially with the uncertainty of the weather and, if money is a bit tight it puts even more pressure on you to be creative.

 We have definitely struggled over the years to find things to do with my children when they are off from school and there haven’t been the funds in the bank to head down to the coast, or take a trip to the cinema.

 That said, last year we decided to sit down and come up with a list of things we could do over Easter that didn’t cost a lot of money, and wasn’t weather dependent.

 Buying a couple of chocolate Easter eggs isn’t necessarily going to break the bank but for some bigger families even a couple of eggs per person can start to add up!
 A cheaper alternative, or just a fun thing to do, is to make your own Easter eggs.

-You can pick up moulds for chocolate eggs relatively cheap on eBay or from homewares retailers.
+You can pick up moulds for chocolate eggs relatively cheap on Amazon or from homeware retailers.
 Then you just need to pick up a few bars of cheap chocolate which you can melt to use in the moulds.
 If you do decide to make your own you get a lot more choice on the type of chocolate and also have the option to fill them with smaller chocolates or sweets for an extra surprise.

 Easter egg hunt

 It wouldn’t really be Easter without a hunt!
 Take the eggs that the kids made (provided not too many of them were eaten!) or buy a few smaller ones in a shop and plan a scavenger hunt.
 Rather than a standard egg hunt, see if you can come up with maps, puzzles and clues to make a few hours of fun.

 We’ve done this a few times and it turns it into a big game across the house (and outside if the weather is on side).
 One of our daughter's favorite memories (ever) is finding an egg in the washing machine - she just loves how silly it was.